Spot Metering – A Beginner’s Guide on How to Use it

 In this article, I’ll explain why I like to use the spot metering mode along with matrix metering.
 Matrix metering is called evaluative metering mode on Canon cameras.
 This will help you get correctly exposed photography more often than if you are only using the default metering mode on your camera.

 All the camera metering modes are helpful.
 But if you only use partial metering, Matrix metering, or evaluative metering, you will not always get the correct exposure.
-Using manual mode rather than aperture priority or another automatic exposure mode will also help you be more accurate in getting correct exposures when you take a meter reading.
+Using manual mode rather than aperture priority or another automatic exposure mode will also help you get more accurate in getting correct exposures when you take a meter reading.

 More About Exposure Metering Modes on Digital Cameras